CMPG/signet/README.md

 ## Methodology

+The method implemented is based on Ideker et al. (2002) heuristic, but several improvements are considered.
 Here is an animation representing a run of the simulated annealing algorithm used in the package:

 ![simulatedAnnealing](misc/anim_50fps.gif)

 You can learn more about the methodology by clicking [here](misc/methodo.md).

 ## Application